 3. Capture a variety of angles.

-With all of that in mind, here’s a shotlist of images to spark your ideas for a brand photoshoot.
-From a website designer perspective, I’d be thrilled to have a gallery like this for a website project!
+With all of that in mind, here’s a quick shotlist of images to spark your ideas for a brand photoshoot.
+Feel free to bookmark this if you’re considering a brand photoshoot in the future:

 – Your workspace – You working with a client – Tangible final products – Screens (you can add digital mockups later) – Flatlays of your tools or final products